digitalpulp/ballast/README.md

 - **Windows Linux Subsystem**: Build and manage your Ballast sites within Linux.
-A Windows equivalent to dnsmasq appears to be [Acrylic DNS Proxy](http://mayakron.altervista.org/support/acrylic/Home.htm) as described in [Setting Up A Windows 10 Development Environment with WSL, PHP & Laravel](https://jackwhiting.co.uk/posts/setting-up-a-windows-10-development-environment-with-wsl-php-laravel/) or if the number of sites are limited, the local FQDN, `our-site.test`, could be pointed to the loopback address in your [hosts file](https://www.onmsft.com/how-to/how-to-modify-your-hosts-file-in-windows-10-and-why-you-might-want-to):
+A Windows equivalent to dnsmasq appears to be [Acrylic DNS Proxy](http://mayakron.altervista.org/support/acrylic/Home.htm) as described in [Setting Up A Windows 10 Development Environment with WSL, PHP & Laravel](https://jackwhiting.co.uk/posts/setting-up-a-windows-10-development-environment-with-wsl-php-laravel/) or if the number of sites are limited, the local FQDN, `our-site.site_tld`, could be pointed to the loopback address in your [hosts file](https://www.onmsft.com/how-to/how-to-modify-your-hosts-file-in-windows-10-and-why-you-might-want-to):
 ```
-127.0.0.1       our-site.test
+127.0.0.1       our-site.site_tld
 ```

 ## Managing Theme Tasks